renanqts/pinger/README.md

 ### Configuration:

 - Run chmod +x adduser.py discoveryid.py
 - Create the database structure like in scriptdb.
-Don't forget to change the 'Password DB' to your password database.
+Don't forget to change the 'Password DB' to your password database
 - Configure the config.properties to your enviroment
 - You must create the BOT in Telegram API
 - To discovery your telegram id, put your Bot token in config.properties and than, run the script discoveryid.py.
 After than, send /start to your BOT, it will answer you.
 Put the telegram id in config.properties too